Welcome to Neuroscience at Keele

 A basic scientific calculator (however this should not be a programmable one, as programmable calculators are not allowed in examinations).

-Basic drawing equipment, including coloured pens and pencils, a protractor, ruler and a stapler.
+Basic drawing equipment, including coloured pens and pencils, a ruler and a stapler.

-When you arrive at Keele to study Neuroscience, both Single and Dual Honours, you will spend the first week getting to know your way around and being introduced to the people, places and protocols that will be important to you over the next three (or more) years.
-On Monday 25th September at 12pm there will be an introduction and welcome to the School of Life Sciences talk by the Head of School Professor Dave Hoole (Hux015), followed by an introduction and welcome to the Neuroscience programme at 1pm by Dr Michael Evans, the Programme Director (DH0.51).
+When you arrive at Keele to study Neuroscience, both Single and Combined Honours, you will spend the first week getting to know your way around and being introduced to the people, places and protocols that will be important to you over the next three (or more) years.
+Important dates will be placed here when finalised:

 A great way to judge a course is by the results and opinions of those who have completed it.
 Here's the inside scoop from students who were asked their opinion on the course:

 “I really liked Neurobiology of brain disease, and the opportunity to work with real human brains at the medical school was really good.
 Overall the course was interesting and challenging.”
 Judith Fosbraey

 “In a nutshell it was what I expected: challenging, rewarding and a valuable academic experience.
 Practical classes were a fun way to learn key analytical techniques that are essential to neuroscience.
 Individual study projects proposed a challenge which required high levels of organisation and a great feeling on completion!”

 “The labs were fun and I learnt a lot from them.
 I am really pleased with the course as a whole and the lecturers were always approachable and helpful” Robert Guardia

 “The dissection project was fantastic and I really enjoyed it and the guest lecturers helped with adding addition background and context to the course.”
 Gaby Quinn